Live band recording techniques using Blue Yeti USB Microphone

 Hello,

 I have been trying to record my buddy’s band practices so they can use the audio to remember things in the creative process as well as practice from home with the whole track.
-I wanted to try and keep it simple so I pick up a Blue Yeti USB microphone to record with my laptop.
+I wanted to try to keep it simple so I pick up a Blue Yeti USB microphone to record with my laptop.
 As far as software I’m using Sony sound forge 10.
-The room is small, and since it’s a rock band its very very loud.
+The room is small, and since it’s a rock band its very loud.
 The audio I’m recording sounds terrible and im not sure what settings can be used to clean up live full band audio.
 Not looking for CD quality obviously but wed like to get something without having to track and mix all the instruments individually.
 Thanks for any help you can provide.

 My Reply: